Washington lifts a series of restrictions on Cuba

 Conservative opposition, for its part, has long been closely associated with a pernicious criticism of the communist regime.

-Republican Senator Marco Rubio accused the Biden administration of counting “sympathizers” in its ranks with the communist regime in Cuba.
+Thus, Republican Senator Marco Rubio accused the Biden administration of counting “sympathizers” with the communist regime in Cuba.

-The elected official from Florida, where the majority of the Cuban community resides in the United States, said the government’s decision represented “the first steps toward a return to Obama’s failed policies toward Cuba.”
+The elected official from Florida, where the majority of the Cuban community resides in the United States, stressed that the government’s decision represented “the first steps toward a return to Obama’s failed policies toward Cuba.”

 During his tenure, Barack Obama, who was Vice President Joe Biden, opted for a policy of historic openness with the Caribbean island, which allowed for a brief improvement in relations between the two countries.
 Upon his arrival at the White House, Donald Trump tightened sanctions on Havana, returning to the policy of the Democratic president.